hashgraph/stablecoin-studio/sdk/README.md

 ```

 ## Reserve Data Feed
-The following operations are always performed through smart contracts calls, since the reserve data feed is a contract which can be deployed alongside the stable coin.
+The following operations are always performed through smart contracts calls, since the reserve data feed is a contract which can be deployed alongside the stablecoin.
 Getting the reserve amount can be performed by anyone while updating this amount can only be performed by accounts with the appropriate role.

 ### Get Reserve Amount
-Gets the reserve amount for a stable coin.
+Gets the reserve amount for a stablecoin.

 **Spec:**